ahdis/ch-ems/input/pagecontent/index.md

 CH ELM is a project of the Swiss Federal Office of Public Health (FOPH), Communicable Diseases Division, to enable laboratories to send their observations of notifiable communicable infectious diseases to the FOPH electronically.
 A report is created as a specialized Clinical Document based on the HL7® FHIR® standard.
 This [FHIR document](document.html) is sent to the FOPH by a [FHIR RESTful web API endpoint](api.html).
 CH ELM derives from the [Swiss implementation guides](https://fhir.ch/) and the [European laboratory project](https://build.fhir.org/ig/hl7-eu/laboratory/branches/master/index.html) (see [graphical overview](#dependency-overview)).

 The expected content of the FHIR document, based on the ordinance of the Federal Office of Public Health ([DE](https://www.fedlex.admin.ch/eli/cc/2015/892/de), [FR](https://www.fedlex.admin.ch/eli/cc/2015/892/fr), [IT](https://www.fedlex.admin.ch/eli/cc/2015/892/it)), is defined in the [logical model](StructureDefinition-LaboratoryReport.html).
-A [mapping](StructureDefinition-LaboratoryReport-mappings.html#mappings-for-ch-elm-laboratory-report-to-fhir-hl7-org-fhir-r4) shows how to access the data from the FHIR doucment.
+A [mapping](StructureDefinition-LaboratoryReport-mappings.html#mappings-for-ch-elm-laboratory-report-to-fhir-hl7-org-fhir-r4) shows how to access the data from the FHIR document.
 In addition, further documentation for specific topics can be found on the [guidance](guidance.html) page and the use cases ([DE](usecase-german.html)) describe the different scenarios with respective examples for specific organisms.

 <div markdown="1" class="stu-note">